Best Retirement Interest Only Mortgage Rates 2025

 Retirement interest-only mortgages (RIOs) allow homeowners to borrow money against the equity in their property without making monthly repayments.

-Instead, the loan is repaid when the property is sold or upon death – with interest added onto the initial borrowed amount.
-In 2024, these rates will be determined by market forces and other factors, such as economic conditions and competition between lenders.
+Instead, the loan is repaid when the property is sold or upon death, with interest added onto the initial borrowed amount.
+In 2025, these rates will be determined by market forces and other factors, including economic conditions and competition among lenders.

 Typically, RIOs are designed for older borrowers with significant equity built up in their homes but may not have sufficient pension income or savings to pay off an existing mortgage or release cash through traditional remortgages.